 Dr. Sobel was President of the American Society for Investigative Pathology from 1999 to 2000 and President of the Association for Molecular Pathology in 1999.
 He is the recipient of the Leadership Award from the Association for Molecular Pathology (2006), the Friend of Pathology Award from the Association of Pathology Chairs (2013), and the Terry Ann Krulwich Physician-Scientist Award from the Icahn Mount Sinai School of Medicine (2017).

 Since 1996, Dr. Sobel has focused his attention on biomedical ethics, human subjects protections, and the application of molecular diagnostics to improving healthcare.
 He has been a major spokesperson within the pathology and oncology communities to educate and discuss appropriate means for clinicians and researchers to access human biological materials to improve knowledge about human disease and simultaneously respect human subjects and was a member of the Board of Directors of AAHRPP (Association for the Accreditation of Human Research Protection Programs) from its inception in 2001 until 2008.
-He is currently a member of the Editorial Board of Laboratory Investigation.

 In 2001, Dr. Sobel left the National Cancer Institute to become the Executive Officer of the American Society for Investigative Pathology (publisher of The American Journal of Pathology and co-publisher of The Journal of Molecular Diagnostics), the Association for Molecular Pathology (co-publisher of The Journal of Molecular Diagnostics), the Intersociety Council for Pathology Information (publisher of The Directory of Pathology Training Programs), and several affiliated societies involved in pathology and tissue resources.
 He is currently Executive Officer Emeritus of the American Society for Investigative Pathology, the Intersociety Council for Pathology Information, and the Association for Molecular Pathology.